iconify/types/README.md

 The only required attribute is:

-- `body` that contains inner HTML of icon as string, for example `<path d="..."/>`
+- `body`: string.
+Value contains inner HTML of an icon as a string, for example `<path d="..."/>`.

 Optional attributes are represented by type `IconifyOptional`.
 They are split into several types: dimensions (`IconifyDimenisons` type) and transformations (`IconifyTransformations` type).

 Dimensions attributes:

-- `width` viewBox width, number.
-If missing, value is set to 16
+- `width`: number. viewBox width, number.
+If missing, value is set to 16.
-- `height` viewBox height, number.
-If missing, value is set to 16
+- `height`: number. viewBox height, number.
+If missing, value is set to 16.
-- `left` viewBox left, number.
-If missing, value is set to 0
+- `left`: number. viewBox left, number.
+If missing, value is set to 0.
-- `top` viewBox top, number.
-If missing, value is set to 0
+- `top`: number. viewBox top, number.
+If missing, value is set to 0.

 Transformations:

-- `rotate` icon rotation, number.
-Iconify icons can be rotated in 90 degrees increments, allowing to reuse same source icon for multiple icons, such as arrow-up being copy of arrow-left rotated by 90 degrees.
+- `rotate`: number.
+Icon rotation.
+Iconify icons can be rotated in 90 degrees increments, allowing to reuse same source icon for multiple icons, such as arrow-up being a copy of arrow-left rotated by 90 degrees.
 Values are 0 for 0 degrees, 1 for 90 degrees, 2 for 180 degrees, 3 for 270 degrees.
-Default value is 0.
+The default value is 0.
-- `hFlip` horizontal flip, boolean.
-Similar to rotation, icon can be flipped.
-It can be used to quickly create aliases, such as arrow-left being alias of arrow-right, but with hFlip set to true.
-Default value is false.
+- `hFlip`: boolean.
+Horizontal flip.
+Similar to the rotation transformation, an icon can be flipped horizontally and vertically.
+It can be used to quickly create aliases, such as arrow-left being an alias of arrow-right, but with hFlip set to true.
+The default value is false.
-- `vFlip` vertical flip.
-Default value is false.
+- `vFlip`: boolean.
+Vertical flip.
+The default value is false.

 Example of icon object: